-Regarding your growth process, it should start with a bunch of ideas that you’ll prioritize and test afterwards.
+Regarding your growth process, it should start with a bunch of ideas that you’ll prioritize and test afterward.
 You need to get data from those tests as it will allow you to formulate new ideas based on analysis to start the whole process again.

 Prioritize & evaluate your ideas with the I.C.E. methodology: